ACFR-RPG/mtrx5700-resources/environment/22_04_ros2_humble.md

 ```bash
 source /opt/ros/humble/setup.bash
 ```
-On your personal computer, you can automate the command to run in each new bash terminal:
+On your personal computer and MXLab account, you can automate the command to run in each new bash terminal:
 ```bash
 echo "source /opt/ros/humble/setup.bash" >> ~/.bashrc && source /opt/ros/humble/setup.bash
 ```